armory/docs/content/en/docs/armory-agent/armory-agent-quick.md

 Use `netcat` to confirm Clouddriver is listening on port 9091 by executing `nc -zv [LB address] 9091`.
 Perform this check from a node in your
 Armory Enterprise cluster and one in your target cluster.

-## Install the Agent
+## Install the Agent service

 ### Create a namespace

-In the deployment target cluster, execute `kubectl create ns spin-agent` to create a namespace for the Agent.
+In the deployment target cluster, execute `kubectl create ns spin-agent` to create a namespace for the Agent service.

 ### Configure permissions